As Chrome turns 10, Google bets on AI and AR

 Say you’re shopping for a couch online and want to see how it would look in your living room.
 With the power of AR and Chrome, you’d be able to place a virtual rendition of a couch in your living room, right from your smartphone.
 This is just one example of how more immersive experiences on Chrome could help you get things done faster.

-Shopping is just one example — it’s easy to see how browsers could soon become vehicles for AR and VR just like they are for audio and video.
+Shopping is just one example — it’s easy to see how browsers could soon become vehicles for AR and VR, just like they are for audio and video.

-AI and AR aside, to celebrate Chrome’s 10 birthday, the team has updated the browser’s Offline Dino Game that you can play when you don’t have an internet connection (you can also access the game by typing chrome://dino/ into your address bar).
+AI and AR aside, to celebrate Chrome’s 10 birthday the team has updated the browser’s Offline Dino Game that you can play when you don’t have an internet connection (you can also access the game by typing chrome://dino/ into your address bar).
 The “birthday edition” of Chrome’s Offline Dino Game will be available through the end of the month.